 By 1907, the brownie was well established and appearing in Lowney’s Cook Book by Maria Willet Howard.
 It added an extra egg and an additional square of chocolate, creating a richer, fudgier dessert.

-The recipe was titled “Bangor Brownie” appears to have been derived from the town of Bangor, Maine, which an apocryphal story states was the hometown of a housewife who created the original brownie recipe.
+The recipe was titled “Bangor Brownie”.
+The title appears to have been derived from the town of Bangor, Maine, which an apocryphal story states was the hometown of a housewife who created the original brownie recipe.

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a small commission at no additional cost to you.
 10% of all profits are donated to charity.